andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

+- Use GPU timer queries to profile frames
+ - Display profiled frames with ImGui overlays
 - Make inspection overlay visible/hidden through special keys
  - Update handler is going to have to depend on it somehow
-- Use GPU timer queries to profile frames
- - Display profiled frames with ImGui overlays
+- Associate object label to depth map (cube) textures
+- Add support for vcpkg
 - Point light artefacts (diagonal lines on perspective shadow map border) have appeared again
  - Last time we removed them by tweaking shadow bias
 - Write tutorial on radar approach to frustum culling for spheres